Last Modified: 10 Sep 2015

 Alternatively Intrepid offer a pre arranged transfer service option.
 Enquire with your agent and advise your flight arrival details at least 14 days prior to your trip departure.
 If you have purchased an arrival transfer you will be met after exiting customs.
 Look for exit door 6 and our representative holding a sign with your name on it.

-If you have any problems and cannot locate our representative please go to the ATTA Counter (Association of Thai Travel Agents) near exit door 6 and ask to call our transfer company on one of the following 24 hour numbers:
+If you have any problems and cannot locate our transfer representative on arrival please go to the ATTA Counter (Association of Thai Travel Agents) near exit door 6 on the same floor and ask them to call our transfer operator World Travel Idea 24hr number 081 658 2727 or 081 566 9324.

-Normal check in time at the hotel is after 12.00noon.
+Check in time at the hotel is after 14.00

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.